A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: Introduction

 \item $R[\frac{1}{pg}] \to T[\frac{1}{pg}]$ is an ind-\'etale extension.
 In other words, $T[\frac{1}{pg}]$ is a filtered colimit of finite \'etale $R[\frac{1}{pg}]$-algebras contained in $T[\frac{1}{pg}]$. \end{enumerate} \end{Maintheorem}

-In other words, one can find an almost Cohen-Macaulay, Witt-perfect normal domain (its $p$-adic completion is integral perfectoid) between $R$ and its absolute integral closure.
+In other words, one can find an almost Cohen-Macaulay, normal domain whose $p$-adic completion is integral perfectoid between $R$ and its absolute integral closure.
 Using Hochster's partial algebra modification and tilting, one can construct an integral perfectoid big Cohen-Macaulay $R$-algebra over $T$; see \cite{Sh18} for details.
 In a sense, Main Theorem \ref{AlmostBigCM} is regarded as a weak analogue of the mixed characteristic version of a result by Hochster and Huneke.
-The proof of our result does not seem to come by merely considering decompleted versions of the construction by Heitmann and Ma in \cite{HM18}, due to the difficulty of studying $(pg)^{\frac{1}{p^\infty}}$-almost mathematics under completion.
-This is the main reason one is required to redo the decompletion of Andr\'e's results in \cite{An1} and \cite{An2}.
-This article is also intended to provide essential ideas surrounding the original proof of the perfectoid Abhyankar's lemma.
-Finally, Bhatt recently proved that the absolute integral closure of a complete local domain $(R,\fm)$ of mixed characteristic has the property that $R^+/p^nR^+$ is a balanced big Cohen-Macaulay $R/p^nR$-algebra for any $n>0$; see \cite{Bh20}.
+The proof of our result does not seem to come by merely considering decompleted versions of the construction by Heitmann and Ma in \cite{HM18}, due to the difficulty of studying $(pg)^{\frac{1}{p^\infty}}$-almost (or $(g)^{\frac{1}{p^\infty}}$-almost) mathematics under $p$-adic completion.
+For instance, we do not know if it is possible to decomplete Andr\'e's Riemann's extension theorem (Theorem \ref{Hebbarkeits1}), because it is hard to analyze how the functor $g^{-\frac{1}{p^\infty}}(~)$ and the $p$-adic completion are related to each other.\footnote{The theory of prismatic cohomology \cite{BS22} deals with $(pg)^{\frac{1}{p^\infty}}$-almost mathematics.
+However, as far as the authors are aware of, we are still lacking in a powerful theory of the decompletion in the framework of $(pg)^{\frac{1}{p^\infty}}$-almost mathematics.} This is the main reason one is required to redo the decompletion of Andr\'e's results in \cite{An1} and \cite{An2}.

+Finally, Bhatt recently proved that the absolute integral closure of a complete local domain $(R,\fm)$ of mixed characteristic has the property that $R^+/p^nR^+$ is a balanced big Cohen-Macaulay $R/p^nR$-algebra for any $n>0$; see \cite{Bh20} in which the perfectoidization functor introduced in \cite{BS22} is used as an essential tool.
 It will be interesting to know how his methods and results are compared to ours; at present, the authors have no clue.
 However, it is worth pointing out the following fact. \begin{enumerate} \item[$\bullet$] The almost Cohen-Macaulay algebra $T$ constructed in Main Theorem \ref{AlmostBigCM} is integral over the Noetherian local domain $(R,\fm)$ and much smaller than the absolute integral closure $R^+$. \end{enumerate}

-In a sense, $T$ is a "smallest" almost Cohen-Macaulay algebra over $R$.
+In a sense, $T$ is close to being a Noetherian ring.
 We mention some potential applications of Main Theorem \ref{AlmostBigCM}.

 \begin{enumerate} \item Connections with the singularities studied in \cite{MS19} by exploiting the ind-\'etaleness of $R[\frac{1}{pg}] \to T[\frac{1}{pg}]$.

 \item A refined study of the main results on the closure operations in mixed characteristic as developed in \cite{ZJ20}.